TopGITsan/rxjs-about/README.md

         - next
         - error
         - complete
-    - is multicast
+    - it can multicast
-    - when you what to share state between multiple layers of your application
+    - when you want to share state between multiple layers of your application
 ### Types of Subject
-    - BehaviorSubject - have an initial value
+    - BehaviorSubject - has an initial value
     - ReplaySubject - replays values to late subscribers
     - AsyncSubject - emits the last value before completion
 ### Multicast operators